Change Passwords preferences in Safari on Mac

 If you see a yellow triangle next to a website password, you’re using the same password on another site.
 Reusing passwords across different websites isn’t recommended—if someone knows your password for one website, they might be able to access your accounts on other websites.

-To create a unique password for the selected website, click the triangle, then click Change Password.
+To create a unique password for the selected website, click the triangle, then click the website link.

 Shows the user name, password, and the selected website.